Tag Archives: Net Zero

 11.25am Beyond COP26 – Net Zero and a Just, Green Future

 We consider community potential for a Net Zero carbon future with Dave Pearson, Director of Star Renewable Energy.
-We also hear about the need to support a Just and Green Recovery from coronavirus that addresses the climate emergency (invited speaker posted when finalised).
+We also hear from Jane Herbstritt, Global Justice Now Scottish campaigner, about the need to support a Just and Green Recovery from coronavirus that tackles inequality and addresses the climate emergency.
 Guest speakers followed by Question and Answer session.

 12.15pm Annual General Meeting